NASA-IMPACT/veda-backend/standalone_base_infrastructure/README.md

 # Standalone Base Infrastructure

 Optional shared base infrastructure provisioning.
 This CloudFormation stack is intended to simulate controlled deployment environments.
 It also useful for deploying a long-standing VPC that can be shared across stacks.
-This VPC is deployed with an EC2 NAT Instance that is configured as the NAT gateway provider for the private subnets.
+This VPC is deployed with a NAT Gateway Service for the private subnets b/c environments like SMCE require us to manage patches and scale it ourselves which don't want to do.
+In MCP we can request to use a NAT Gateway Service or use their existing EC2 NAT Instance

 ## Deployment